 Frisco Founder’s Day!

-11:00am to 4:00pm – Experience Frisco’s Heritage at the Frisco Historic Park & Museum and celebrate the Town’s History.
-This event features simulated gold panning, live burro rides, costumed reenactments, interpretive tours and wonderful live music in the gazebo.
-Contact us for a schedule of events.
+10:00am to 4:00pm – Experience Frisco’s Heritage at the Frisco Historic Park & Museum and celebrate the Town’s History.
+This event features simulated gold panning, live burro rides, costumed reenactments, interpretive tours, refreshments and wonderful live music in the gazebo.
+Contact the Museum for a schedule of events.

 July 10th – Thursday